-- The person who is the child's primary carer and who has worked for the same employer for at least an average of ten hours a week in the six or 12 months immediately before the expected date of delivery, is eligible for Primary Carer leave. - An employee meets the eligibility for Parental leave payment if they have been employed for at least an average of ten hours a week for any 26 of the 52 weeks preceding the expected date of delivery. - Self-employed persons similarly meet the eligibility for Parental leave payments where they have been self-employed for at least ten hours a week for any 26 of the 52 weeks preceding the expected date of delivery. - Any eligible primary carer is entitled to these provisions, irrespective of whether her/his partner/spouse is eligible for any entitlements.
+- The person who is the child's primary carer and who has worked for the same employer for at least an average of ten hours a week (in the six or 12 months immediately before the expected date of delivery), is eligible for primary carer leave.
+The mother determines who is the 'primary carer,' as she is allocated the leave and signs the documents to transfer it; the 'primary carer' can be someone who is not a biological parent to the child (i.e. same-sex partner or relative). - An employee meets the eligibility for Parental leave payment if they have been employed for at least an average of ten hours a week for any 26 of the 52 weeks preceding the expected date of delivery. - Self-employed people similarly meet the eligibility for Parental leave payments where they have been self-employed for at least ten hours a week for any 26 of the 52 weeks preceding the expected date of delivery. - Any eligible primary carer is entitled to these provisions, irrespective of whether their partner/spouse is eligible for any entitlements.

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the mother
+Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the mother

-A person eligible for Parental leave payments is also entitled to an additional payment - the preterm baby payment - of up to 13 weeks

-- where their child is born alive before the end of the 36th week of gestation (depending on the number of weeks it is born prior to the 36th week). - An employee who receives a pre-term baby payment may also work up to a total of three hours multiplied by the number of weeks in the payment period, in addition to the 'keeping in touch' days available during the Parental leave payment period. - Where an eligible mother has a child who is subsequently adopted, both the adoptive parent/s and the birth-mother may access the leave and payment. - In certain circumstances (e.g. death of the mother), the spouse/partner may receive the payment. - Special (unpaid) leave of up to ten days can be taken by a mother before Primary carer's leave, for reasons connected with the pregnancy (e.g. for ante-natal checks).
+- A person eligible for Parental leave payments is also entitled to an additional payment the pre-term baby payment of up to 13 weeks where their child is born alive before the end of the 36th week of gestation (depending on the number of weeks that it is born prior to the 36th week). - An employee who receives a pre-term baby payment may also work up to a total of three hours multiplied by the number of weeks in the payment period, in addition to the 'keeping in touch' days available during the Parental leave payment period. - Where an eligible mother has a child who is subsequently adopted, both the adoptive parent/s and the birth mother may access the leave and payment. - In certain circumstances (e.g. death of the mother), the spouse/partner may receive the payment. - Special (unpaid) leave of up to ten days can be taken by a mother before primary carer's leave, for reasons connected with the pregnancy (e.g. for ante-natal checks).